-FDA approves Pfizer ointment for itchy skin condition
+FDA approves Pfizer ointment for chronic itchy skin condition

 Regeneron Pharmaceuticals (REGN.O) and Sanofi (SASY.PA) are awaiting an approval decision for their injectable drug dupilumab for more severe cases of atopic dermatitis, which patients have described as being like having a permanent case of poison ivy that leads to intense scratching and skin damage.

+He sees the treatment reaching annual peak sales of about $2 billion by 2023.

+Pfizer shares were little changed, closing at $32.82 on the New York Stock Exchange.

-(Reporting by Bill Berkrot in New York and Akankshita Mukhopadhyay in Bengaluru; Editing by Ted Kerr and James Dalgleish)
+Reporting by Bill Berkrot in New York and Akankshita Mukhopadhyay in Bengaluru; Editing by James Dalgleish and Alan Crosby